Are you lost in a constant loop of distraction?

 "In its essence, Pratyahara means sense withdrawal."

 Pratyahara is a practice that can take you on an expedition into your inner world.
-It is not something that you can simply do, but rather something that you intentionally implement into your daily life.
+It is not something that you can do, but something you intentionally implement into your daily life.

 In its essence, Pratyahara means sense withdrawal.
 You could see it as sending your outward gaze or your “drishti” into your inner world. i.e. moving consciousness inward.